risc0/risc0/website/api/zkvm/optimization.md

 given page is written to in a segment, it is marked as "dirty".
 At the end of segment execution, every dirty page must be "paged-out" at a cost of 1094 to 5130 cycles.
-An exception to this rule is the last segment, where no paging out occurrs, since there will be no continuation from the last segment.
+An exception to this rule is the last segment, where no paging out occurs, since there will be no continuation from the last segment.

 **A page-in or page-out operation takes between 1094 and 5130 cycles; 1130 cycles on average.**